 If you run node app.js

-, you should see the following results:
+, you should see the following result:

-Now, let’s walk through some parts of the code and understand what is going on.
+Now, let’s walk through some parts of the code and understand what is going on:

 app.set('view engine', 'ejs')